 Ecogrease is for quick release pins, seat posts, pivots, bike building and other grease applications.
 Grease will get on your hands, so ours doesn't contain Teflon/PTFE or petrochemicals.
-In fact we've had mechanics call in to say thanks, having suffered dermatitis in the past from the toxic less caring brands out there.
+In fact we've had mechanics call in to say thanks, having suffered dermatitis in the past from the toxic brands out there.

 Ecogrease will biodegrade after its life on the bike - it needs the warmth, moisture and bacteria in the soil to break down back into the environment.